Cold Headed Parts

 Heading

-The manipulation of wire, rod or bar stock in dies to form parts that generally contain portions that are greater in cross-sectional area than the original wire, rod or bar.
-Basically, heading is the creation of a head on a metal part via cold form molding.
+The process of shaping wire, rod, or bar stock in dies to form parts with cross-sectional areas greater than the original material.
+Heading typically involves creating a head on a metal part through cold forming.

 Impression

-A cavity, or series of cavities (multiple), machined into a forging die to produce a desired configuration in the workpiece during forging.
+A cavity or series of cavities machined into a forging die to shape the workpiece during forging.

 Insert

-A piece of steel that is tightly fixed in a die.
-The insert may be used to fill a cavity, to replace a portion of the die with a grade of steel that is better suited for service or to function as a small die with the impression fastened to a master die.
+A piece of steel securely fixed in a die, often used to fill a cavity, replace a portion of the die, or act as a small die with a specific impression fastened to a master die.

 Joint